 The good news is that effective oral hygiene can prevent the onset of gum disease.
 Brush twice a day, floss once daily, and rinse with water after eating to reduce the build-up of plaque.

 If you would like to learn more about gum disease or the wide variety of periodontal treatments we offer at Eastside Periodontics, please call our Center Line, MI, office today.
-Dr. Jack Schwarcz looks forward to working with you toward better oral health.
+Dr. Waleed Rhebi looks forward to working with you toward better oral health.